-Rifle to launch dashboard showing how its spending federal rescue plan funding plan
+Rifle to launch dashboard showing how it’s spending federal rescue plan funding

 The 10-year capital improvement plan includes 29 major infrastructure projects, plus annual maintenance costs.
 The city needs at least $2.78 million in street improvement revenue to support those costs.

-City Manager Tommy Klein advised the city council that using American Rescue funds for top priority projects would help alleviate deficit spending in the street improvement fund.
+City Manager Tommy Klein advised the City Council that using American Rescue funds for top priority projects would help alleviate deficit spending in the street improvement fund.

 “I think that we can use some (American Rescue) money to shave off some of the pain a little bit,” he said.

-If the city decides to keep funding as-is, capital projects including street replacements will be cut, while maintenance of roadways will only focus on the best roads while letting others deteriorate.
+If the city decides to keep funding as is, capital projects including street replacements will be cut, while maintenance of roadways will focus on only the best roads while letting others deteriorate.

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.